Tagging guide: implementation

 - by default,

-level will take priority over the value defined on global level; for instance, fortagId: "sas_tag_001"
+keywordA=) on global level and ontagIdlevel, then the value ontagIdlevel will take priority over the value defined on global level; for instance, fortagId: "sas_tag_001"in the example above, thevalue1will take priority over the globalvalue3.

 The example mentioned above would generate the following request: